 Ryan lives in the wonderful Flint Hills community of Alta Vista (population 450) with his wife Laura and their sons Henry and Kresten.
-He chairs the local tree board, enjoys serving in leadership in several ministries in church, spends most of his free time renovating his 105-year-old house, and wishes he had more time to hunt, fish, and camp.
+He chairs the local tree board, enjoys serving in leadership in several ministries in church, spends most of his free time renovating his old house, and wishes he had more time to hunt, fish, and camp.

 2610 Claflin Road

 Manhattan, KS 66502

 FAA Remote Pilot Certificate: 4172010